The Story Behind FanCon’s Controversial Collapse

 Two week later, commenters on Twitter continue to speculate that that the organizers profited from the debacle.
 Trae Dorn, for one, thinks this is unlikely.
 “People who lose their money want a villain,” he said, “They don’t want it to be that some people are just bad at this.
 But 90 percent of convention failures are just some guys who overspent and over-promised and didn’t know what they were doing.”

-Abrams and Butler declined to show me receipts, or a line budget, or any other financial documents, citing unspecified legal concerns.
-Butler estimated that they ultimately raised a total of around $150,000 from ticket sales, vendor and exhibitor fees, the corporate sponsorship, and the Kickstarter campaign, and said he could account for approximately $250,000 in spending.
+That said, Abrams and Butler declined to show me receipts, or a line budget, or any other financial documents, citing unspecified legal concerns.
+Butler estimated that they ultimately raised a total of around $150,000 from ticket sales (between mid-March and late April, they increased sales, eventually selling around 1,700 tickets*), vendor and exhibitor fees, the corporate sponsorship, and the Kickstarter campaign, and said he could account for approximately $250,000 in spending.
 But he was sure he was forgetting some expenditures, and he estimated they owed hundreds of thousands more to contractors and guests who had yet to collect on these debts.
 He said he and Abrams have begun taking out loans so that they can grant refunds to ticket holders and vendors.
 They’ve paid some people back, he said, but will need more time and money to deliver on the rest.
 “We have no personal cash on hand at all,” he said.

 The weekend FanCon was scheduled to take place, fans, vendors, and celebrities who had already committed to traveling to Baltimore for the convention attended a last minute pop-up event across town.
 Meanwhile, the area of the Baltimore Convention Center that had been reserved for FanCon sat empty.
 Only a banner outside the convention center attested to what might have been.
 It bore a simple greeting: “Welcome Universal FanCon.”

-Note: *Clarification: An earlier version of this piece noted that FanCon had only sold 169 tickets by early 2018.
-Between mid-March and late April, ticket sales increased to around 1,700 sold.